phpseclib/phpseclib.github.io/docs/sftp.md

 SFTP servers that support multiple versions will have a default version (usually v3) and will specifiy what other SFTP versions they support through the use of an extension.

 If you're running phpseclib &#8805; 3.0.11 you can set the preferred version by calling `setPreferredVersion(6)`.
 You can see what version was ultimately negotiated by calling `getNegotiatedVersion()`.
 You can see what versions the server supports by calling `getSupportedVersions()`.
-When muliple verisons of SFTP are supported here's what the output of this method will look like:
+When multiple verisons of SFTP are supported here's what the output of this method will look like:

 <ul class="printr" style="margin-bottom: 15px"><li><span class="name">version</span><ul><li>3</li></ul></li><li><span class="name">extensions</span><ul><li>3,4,5,6</li></ul></li></ul>